-he knowledge gained and input assimilated via the assessments of internal and external environments of the College, the current and projected demographic information, the the faculty, input from administrators/managers and students, and the projected methods for instructional delivery are invaluable in the process of determining future capacities.
+The knowledge gained and input assimilated via the assessments of the internal and external environments of the College, the current and projected demographic information, the from the faculty. staff. input administrators/managers and students, and the projected methods for instructional delivery are invaluable in the process of determining future capacities.
 These elements will be the touchstones used for both viewing and forecasting the future program of instruction and support services and, ultimately, for determining space needs.